tesommer/FreeCrumbs/Builder/Home/README.md

 * ``play macro-name [<times>]``: Plays the macro with the given name a certain number of times (default is one time).
-This command supports an optional logical expression, e.g.: ``play macro1 1 x > -1``.
+This command supports an optional logical expression, e.g.: ``play WTAB 1 x > -1``.
 The macro will be played if the condition is true.
 The following logical operators are supported:
     * ``==``: equals
     * ``!=``: not equals
     * ``<``: less than